Resilient Communities from the Ground Up

 Additional Time Commitments

-Field trips may occasionally run later than 11:30 am.
+Field trips may occasionally extend past 2:30 pm.
 See course syllabus for details.

 Prerequisites

 Students should be prepared for field study and be comfortable with moderate physical activity.
 Field trips include taking public transit, walking, and biking.
-The course also includes an optional paddling trip appropriate for beginners.
 This course is open to people of all abilities.
-Reasonable accommodations can be made for anyone unable or unwilling to take public transit, walk, bike, or paddle.
+Reasonable accommodations can be made for anyone unable or unwilling to take public transit, walk, or bike.
 The course includes field work where students measure heat and assess tree canopy cover, requiring time outdoors in the summer months.
 Students should be prepared for temperatures averaging 82° F/28° C.

 All Sections of this Course